MahmoudAlaa22/E-Commerce-Readme-file-/README.md

 - Beautiful UI.
 - Light & Dark mode.
 - Supports Arabic and English languages.
-- Can add any product to the cart.
+- Add to cart and checkout.
-- Can track your order.
+- Manage orders.
 - Pay by any payment method.

 ## API Reference